Jelks family donates to State College of Florida

 STAFF REPORT

-WEST VILLAGES — The State College of Florida announced that the Jelks Family Foundation has donated to support environmental education at the Venice campus.
+NORTH PORT — The State College of Florida announced the Jelks Family Foundation has donated to support environmental education at the SCF-Venice campus off U.S. 41 in North Port.

 SCF has received a $5,000 donation, which will go to support the environmental education nature trail.
 The trail was established as part of the college’s wildlife corridor in 2012, according to a release by the college.

-The forest occupies the of edible and wildlife native supportive plants.
+The forest is occupied by native plants which are edible and support wildlife.
 The grant for the forest was written by SCF faculty members Woody McCree and Andrew Swanson.

+The grant will assist with the continued expansion and diversification of the tail’s ecosystem.

 Post a comment as